Finding The Right Path To Real Recovery

 my view, all obstacles we face are due to poor self-worth.
 This

 is what influences how we relate to and take care of ourselves

 within personal and professional relationships.
 If we regard self-worth

 as the hub of your wagon wheel, any damage to it means

-that all spokes which emanate from that point will be weak, and
+that all spokes which emanate from that center will be weak and

 of poor self-worth: